Autonomic mediation of the pressor responses to isometric exercise in humans

 ABSTRACT

-The purpose of this study was to determine the respective contributions tachycardia and increases in sympathetic nerve activity (SNA) mediating pressor responses fatiguing vs. nonfatiguing levels isometric handgrip exercise (IHE) humans.
-We performed direct (microneurographic) measurements muscle SNA from right peroneal leg recorded arterial pressure (AP) heart rate (HR) eight healthy subjects before (control), during, after 2.5 min IHE at 15, 25, or 35% maximal voluntary contraction (MVC).
-At 15% MVC, AP increased during initial 1.5 (7 mmHg, P less than 0.05) remained level; 25 throughout (22 34 mmHg control, respectively, 0.05).
-HR all three (5, 12, 19 beats/min, but did not increase further over last minute. above control; 1st progressively thereafter (109 205% magnitudes average minute were directly related (r = 0.99, 0.01).(ABSTRACT TRUNCATED AT 250 WORDS)
+The purpose of this study was to determine the respective contributions of tachycardia and increases in sympathetic nerve activity (SNA) in mediating the pressor responses to fatiguing vs. nonfatiguing levels of isometric handgrip exercise (IHE) in humans.
+We performed direct (microneurographic) measurements of muscle SNA from the right peroneal nerve in the leg and recorded arterial pressure (AP) and heart rate (HR) in eight healthy subjects before (control), during, and after 2.5 min of IHE at 15, 25, or 35% of maximal voluntary contraction (MVC).
+At 15% MVC, AP increased during the initial 1.5 min of IHE (7 mmHg, P less than 0.05) and remained at this level; at 25 and 35% MVC, AP increased throughout IHE (22 and 34 mmHg vs. control, respectively, P less than 0.05).
+HR increased during the initial 1.5 min of IHE at all three levels (5, 12, and 19 beats/min, respectively, P less than 0.05) but did not increase further over the last minute.
+At 15% MVC, muscle SNA did not increase above control; during 25 and 35% MVC, muscle SNA did not increase during the 1st min of IHE but increased progressively thereafter (109 and 205% vs. control, respectively, P less than 0.05).
+The magnitudes of the average increases in AP and muscle SNA over the last minute of IHE were directly related (r = 0.99, P less than 0.01).(ABSTRACT TRUNCATED AT 250 WORDS)

 SUPPLEMENTAL MATERIAL